Giant proximity exchange and flat Chern band in 2D magnet-semiconductor heterostructures: Results

-\textit{Small exchange coupling and anomalous Hall effect.---} While the large exchange coupling regime is realistic for MoS$_2$/CrBr$_3$, other systems may have constraints on magnetic wavelength or intrinsic exchange coupling not conducive to this limit.
-Additionally, many chiral magnets host noncoplanar states which do not enclose a net spin chirality.
-Examples of such states include the canted vortex lattice, multiple-Q conical spiral, multilayers of single-Q helices, and meron-antimeron lattice \cite{Lu2020Sep,Augustin2021Jan}.
-Remarkably, we find that neither net spin chirality nor large exchange coupling is necessary to attain Chern bands and even generic noncoplanar textures may generate an anomalous Hall effect at small coupling.
-This goes beyond the mean-field semiclassical result \cite{Bruno2004Aug} that the anomalous Hall effect in topological textures is proportional to the net spin chirality.
-We provide examples of spin textures illustrating this point in the Supplemental Material.
 The observation of marked Hall transport features suggests that proximity-coupled electrons can serve as a reliable sensor for noncoplanar textures in magnetic materials (Fig. \ref{fig:hall}).
 A transport-based sensor would be advantageous because it can be done on tabletop while bulk probes such as Lorentz TEM and neutron diffraction have a low sensitivity for 2D devices.
-We also note that in the presence of a point-group symmetry, the leading Fourier modes of the a spin texture may be inferred from the miniband Chern numbers.
+We also note that in the presence of a point-group symmetry, the leading Fourier modes of the spin texture may be inferred from the miniband Chern numbers.
 This provides a useful direct mapping between real-space textures and transport properties.
-In the Supplemental Material, we present the details for the case of six-fold rotational symmetry.
+For instance, in the presence of six-fold symmetry the lowest band's Chern number satisfies

+assuming $J>0$.
+For $J<0$ the Chern number changes sign mod 6.
+Here $\vec S_0, \vec S_{\textbf{G}}$ are the zeroth and first Fourier components of $\vec S(r)$, so in particular $S_0^z=\overline{m}$.
+Here $\textbf{G}$ is one of the primitive reciprocal lattice vectors ($\vec S_{\textbf{G}}$ doesn't depend on which one, by six-fold symmetry).
+For fixed $S_{\textbf{G}}^z$, it follows from the above that the first band undergoes a topological transition as the magnetization changes sign, which can be traced to the gap closing at $\Gamma$.
+Likewise, for fixed magnetization there is a topological transition as $S_{\textbf{G}}^z$ changes sign.
+We leave the derivation to the Supplemental Material.